khan4019/angular-interview-questions/README.md

 ## Coding Test

-you just built hello world in angular2+ and may be you followed some video or blog and now you are brave enough to tell the interviewer that you know little bit angular2.
+1. you just built hello world in angular2+ and may be you followed some video or blog and now you are brave enough to tell the interviewer that you know little bit angular2.

-### Expect the following questions

-How would you implement a brush behavior using rxjs?
+2. How would you implement a brush behavior using rxjs?
-How would you implement a color picker with rxjs?
+3. How would you implement a color picker with rxjs?

 Answers link coming soon